-Overall, 2017 was a very successful academic year for SU.We The University is increasingly seen as an institution with enormous potential for facilitating transformation and having a continued to go from strength to strength in terms of student meaningful social impact.
-I am honoured to lead the University success rates and research outputs, despite a tight budget. into its Centenary year, and I give credit to all our hardworking The institution that achieved formal university status in 1918 staff and students for our many achievements.
+Overall, 2017 was a very successful academic year for SU.
+We continued to go from strength to strength in terms of student success rates and research outputs, despite a tight budget.

-has grown into a reputable and consequential university in South Africa, serving an ever-broader section of the population.
+The institution that achieved formal university status in 1918 has grown into a reputable and consequential university in South Africa, serving an ever-broader section of the population.
 SU has done well to position itself as a globally competitive, locally relevant institution.